Project Overview

 Traditional gaming environments can feel overstimulating, exclusive, or overly commercial.
 This project questioned:

-• How can design welcome diverse players while fostering emotional belonging?
+• How can design welcome diverse players while building emotional belonging?

 • How can communal gaming spaces also serve social good?